-In general and whenever reasonably possible, after potential subjects have left BCH, the IRB requires that initial recruitment materials (i.e. letters, surveys, information sheets, etc.) to potential research subjects be signed/co-signed by a care provider known to the family or the Chair/Chief of a department with which the family is familiar.
+In general and whenever reasonably possible, after potential subjects have left Boston Children's Hospital, the IRB requires that initial recruitment materials (e.g. letters, surveys, information sheets, etc.) to potential research subjects be signed/co-signed by a care provider known to the family or the Chair/ Chief of a department with which the family is familiar.